michaelmosmann/silk/userguide/binds.md

 ## A\.
 Concept
 In Silk bindings are just a convenient way to create `Suppliable`s (we don't need to know that those are now).
-Think of them as a util.
+Think of them as the minimal data record needed to describe a _injectable resource_.
 All different kinds of bindings described below are themselves just a convenient way to produce calls to the `Bindings#add`-method that we see below:

 {% highlight java %}